shearichard/anz-account-info-massage/README.md

 ## configuration Files ##
 ### Primary config files ###
 There is a primary config file which is used to contain data I don't mind committing to git.
-It's called `x` and the format is like this :
+It's called `anzaccountinfomessage.ini` and the format is like this :

 ```
 [DEFAULT]